theshadow/weazelrp.news/content/contributing/index.md

 <dl>
 	<dt>draft<dt>
 	<dd>A boolean value of "true" or "false".
-Stories MUST have this value and it MUST be "false".
+Stories MUST have this value and it MUST be "true".
 Failure to do so will result in your story being rejected.</dd>
 	<dt>title<dt>
 	<dd>A short summary of the story.
 It should be clear, conscise, and eye catching.
 Serious stories should avoid click-baity titles.</dd>
 	<dt>author<dt>